ECE3SAT/ece3sat.github.io/content/Blog/2018-02-01-design-the-best-architecture-ever.md

 We kept in mind that any information has to be saved (even if it’s written on a napkin).
 Indeed, we have to be able to make our choices understandable by future working teams.

 #### 3. Deﬁning the architectural patterns and reference models
-A state of the art and a study of existing cubesat allows our team to quickly identify important modules : EPS, ADCS, OBC, and TCS.
+A state of the art and a study of existing cubesat allows our team to quickly identify important modules: EPS, ADCS, OBC, and TCS.

 #### 4. Creating the architectural structures
 >This is done by decomposing the entire embedded system into hardware and/or software elements, and then further decomposing the elements that need breaking down.
 These decompositions are represented as some combination of various types of structures [...].
 The patterns [...] that most satisfy the system requirements (the most complete, the most accurate, the most buildable, highest conceptual integrity, etc.) should be used as the foundations for the architectural structures.